belsonna/belonasonna-github.io/index.md

 I am a PhD student in the [Humanizing Machine Intelligence ](https://hmi.anu.edu.au/) group at the Australian National University, where my research focuses on the formal verification of AI ethics principles in automated decision-making processes.
 I am fortunate to be supervised by [Dr. Alban Grastien](https://comp.anu.edu.au/people/alban-grastien/), [Prof. Lexing Xie](https://users.cecs.anu.edu.au/~xlx/index.html), and [Dr. Michael Norrish](https://researchportalplus.anu.edu.au/en/persons/michael-norrish).
 My work aims to design assessment frameworks based on formal abductive explanations to audit **proxy-discrimination, unfairness, and privacy leakage** in AI decisions.
 I am particularly interested in applying these methods to healthcare systems, where trustworthy AI is critical for real-world impact.

+Previously I was Associate AI Engineer at [Future](https://www.future.co.jp/en/) where I worked on erly sign detection of dementia with eye gaze detection with Deep Learning Models in Tokyo.
+I was also research intern at the [Montreal AI Ethics Institute](https://montrealethics.ai/) where I worked on the social impact of AI.I was part of the first cohort of the [African Master’s of Machine Intelligence](https://aimsammi.org/) in Rwanda.
+Before that, I completed a Master in Computer Science from the Universite of Ngaoundere.

 ---